 PublicSoftTools

-Passport Photo Maker Online — Sizes, Requirements, and How to Make One
+Passport Photo Maker Online — Sizes, Requirements & How to Make One

 Passport photo rejection is more common than most people expect — the wrong dimensions, a shadow, or glasses are enough to send an application back.
-This guide covers the exact size requirements for 10 countries, the most common rejection reasons, and how to use the Passport Photo Maker to create a compliant photo for free in your browser.
+The free Passport Photo Maker produces compliant photos for 10 countries at the correct dimensions and DPI with a white background, entirely in the browser.

 Passport Photo Size Requirements by Country

-Passport photo specifications are set by each country's government and enforced strictly.
-The dimensions below are the official requirements at 300 DPI — the resolution standard for print and government submissions.
+Photo specifications are set by each country's government and enforced strictly.
+The dimensions below are official requirements at 300 DPI, the resolution standard for print and most government digital submissions.

 United States51 × 512 × 2 in600 × 600 pxWhite